-Recognizing the operational gap to incorporate the cost-effectiveness objective into the complex decision-making around programming specialized nutritious foods (SNFs), the FAQR team developed the Food Assistance Cost-Effectiveness Tool (FACET).
+Recognizing the operational gap to incorporate a cost-effectiveness objective into the complex and ongoing decision-making around programming specialized nutritious foods (SNFs), the FAQR team developed the Food Assistance Cost-Effectiveness Tool (FACET).

 2) Cost-Effectiveness Research in Conjunction with the FAQR Field Research Work Stream:

 Please check out the FAQR Field Research for more details.

 - Effectiveness and Cost-Effectiveness of Four Specialized Foods for Treatment of MAM: Field Research in Sierra Leone Summary

 - Effectiveness and Cost-Effectiveness of Four Specialized Foods for Prevention of Stunting and Wasting: Field Research in Burkina Faso Summary

 Questions about this work stream?